GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

 This section may be technical to some audiences.
 You can skip to the [conclusion](#what-did-we-learn) if you prefer.

 Can we predict whether it will rain on a given day in Seattle?
 Through our exploration, we noticed that rainy days are related to the time of year and temperature.
-But our exploration did not look at lag indicators.
-We will explore some simple lag features and use the features we find explanatory to solve the binary classification problem: rain or no rain on a given day in Seattle.
+But our exploration did not look at lag features.
+We will explore some simple lag features and use them to solve the binary classification problem: rain or no rain on a given day in Seattle.

 Here is a brief view of our lag features: